OMR-Research/MeasureDetector/README.md

       "top": 265,
       "right": 3347,
       "bottom": 384
-    },
-    ...
+    }
   ]
 }
 ```

-Note that if you only want to train for system measures, you can just leave the lists for `stave_measures` and `staves` empty.
+Note, that if you only want to train for system measures, you can just leave the lists for `stave_measures` and `staves` empty.
 The `engraving` field is also optional, but should be provided, if you want to create a balanced dataset (see below).

 ### Converting existing annotations
 If you have existing annotations, but in a different format, you can either parse them directly into a TF-Record on your own (see [Create TF-Record Script](MeasureDetector/create_tf_record_from_individual_json_files.py)) or first convert them into the format, specified above and then use the existing scripts.
 An example conversion is given in [`prepare_custom_dataset.py`](MeasureDetector/prepare_custom_dataset.py), which converts the following `dataset.json` file into the format of one JSON-file per image.